Are there ways to find meaning in life while dealing with an illness?

-Association with Dr. Jinroh ItamiTrudy shares that she was introduced to Dr. Itami’s work way back in 1991.
+Association with Dr. Jinroh ItamiTrudy was introduced to Dr. Itami’s work way back in 1991.
 A friend of hers gave her the book Playing Ball on Running Water by Dr. David Reynolds where she learned and instantly developed a liking for Morita therapy.
-She then reached out to Dr. Reynolds and took his program which led her to discover Ikigai Ryoho (meaningful life therapy), designed by Dr. Jinroh Itami for metastatic cancer patients.
-Dr. Itami had the mantra: “Even though I am ill, I will not live like a sick person.” – He wanted the cancer patients to do things and find reasons to stay alive; not allowing cancer to dominate their lives.
+She then reached out to Dr. Reynolds and took his program, which led her to discover Ikigai Ryoho (meaningful life therapy), designed by Dr. Jinroh Itami for metastatic cancer patients.

 Playing an active role

 Trudy believes that people who are suffering from serious illness should play an active role in their own sickness: doing some research and learning about their cancer, their treatments, and asking questions from their doctor.
 It is learning to live well with illness – being involved throughout the entire process and not limiting themselves in what they can do because of their illness.
-People should move away from putting their life on hold by playing an active role not only in their treatment but also in their own lives; aside from medical treatments, there are plenty of other non-medical areas which people can pay attention to that can lift their spirits.
+People should move away from putting their life on hold by playing an active role not only in their treatment but also in their own lives.

 John Stephure was Trudy’s friend and colleague.
-He was diagnosed with very difficult cancer, was given one year to live, yet was able to live for 11 years.
+After being diagnosed with very difficult cancer, he was given one year to live; yet was able to live for 11 years.
 She met John when he joined her workshop on living well with wellness last 2000.
-From then on, he was determined to set up a centre in Calgary, Canada for people impacted with cancer, people who had cancer, their caregivers, and friends.
+From then on, he was determined to set up a centre in Calgary, Canada for people impacted by cancer -- people who had cancer, their caregivers, and friends.

 Questions to ask one’s self